Consider this . . .

 Who will be working with me?

-Often your initial meeting isn't with the actual architect or design you will be working with during your project.
+Often your initial meeting isn't with the actual designer or design you will be working with during your project.
 It's a good idea to meet that person before you make your final decision so you know you like them too.

 when can you start?